-The scale and spread of our operations means we must prepare for a range of possible business disruptions and emergency events
+The scale and spread of our operations means that we must be prepared to respond to a range of possible disruptions

-Potential threats to our business are not always predictable and come in many forms, such as earthquakes, extreme weather, hostile physical or cyber attacks, political conflicts, health alerts and major accidents.
-We have processes in place to try to anticipate them and to be ready if a crisis or incident occurs.
+Potential threats to our business are not always predictable and come in many forms, such as major accidents, political instability, health alerts or extreme weather.
+We have measures in place to try to anticipate them and be ready if an incident or crisis occurs.